axelriseup/Overwatch/README.md

 - Accumulated Balance: Overwatch gives you an up-to-date overview of your accumulated balance, allowing you to track your financial health over time.
 This is particularly useful for budgeting and financial planning purposes.

 - Export Tax Reports: Prepare for tax season without the hassle.
-Overwatch enables you to export tax reports as either CSV or PDF files.
+Overwatch enables you to export tax reports in CSV file.
 You have the flexibility to select the time frame for these reports, whether it's a specific month, the entire year, or all your recorded transactions.

 #### Exporting Reports